 In May 2021, we entered into an Open Market Sale AgreementSM (the Sales Agreement) with Jefferies LLC, as sales agent (Jefferies), with respect to an atthe-market offering program (the ATM) under which we may, in our sole discretion, offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$75.0 million (the Shares) through Jefferies.
 In transactions occurring during September and October 2021, we sold an aggregate of 1,517,798 shares of our common stock and received net cash proceeds of approximately \$4.3 million under the ATM.
 We have not sold any additional shares of our common stock under the ATM from October 2, 2021 through the date of this Report.
 We record transactions under the Sales Agreement on a settlement date basis.
-All legal fees and accounting expenses incurred in connection with the Sales Agreement are recorded as Deferred Offering Costs and are amortized to Additional Paid-in Capital as costs of the offering as sales of Shares are made under the Sales Agreement.
+All legal fees and accounting expenses incurred in connection with the Sales Agreement are recorded as deferred offering costs and are amortized to additional paid-in capital as costs of the offering as sales of Shares are made under the Sales Agreement.
 Between execution of the Sales Agreement in May 2021 and March 31, 2022, we incurred legal fees and accounting expenses aggregating approximately \$276,500 in connection with the Sales Agreement.
-During the quarter ended June 30, 2022, we incurred additional legal fees and accounting expenses aggregating \$59,400 related to the Sales Agreement.
+During the nine months ended December 31, 2022, we incurred additional legal fees and accounting expenses aggregating \$89,600 related to the Sales Agreement.
 The Sales Agreement will terminate upon the earlier of (i) the sale of all Shares subject to the Sales Agreement or (ii) the termination of the Sales Agreement by Jefferies or by us, as permitted.

-Stock Option Exercises and ESPP Purchases
+Stock Option Exercises and Employee Stock Purchase Plan Purchases

-During the quarter ended June 30, 2022, the holder of an outstanding stock option exercised such option to purchase 100,000 shares of our common stock and we received cash proceeds of \$100,000.
-During the quarter ended June 30, 2021, holders of an aggregate of 141,449 shares of our common stock exercised such options and we received cash proceeds of \$12,900.
-Certain of the options were exercised on a net exercise basis and we issued an aggregate of 98,328 shares of our common stock pursuant to the exercises.
-On June 30, 2022, our ESPP completed a purchase period pursuant to which we issued 75,000 shares of our registered common stock and received proceeds of \$56,100.
-On June 30, 2021, our ESPP completed a purchase period pursuant to which we issued 16,251 shares of common stock and received proceeds of \$31,600.
+During the nine months ended December 31, 2022, the holders of outstanding stock options exercised such options to purchase an aggregate of 286,000 shares of our common stock and we received cash proceeds of \$104,400.
+Certain of the options were exercised on a net exercise basis and we issued an aggregate of 220,390 shares of our common stock pursuant to the exercises.
+During the nine months ended December 31, 2021, holders of an aggregate of 324,449 shares of our common stock exercised such options and we received cash proceeds of \$116,000.
+Certain of the options were exercised on a net exercise basis and we issued an aggregate of 274,950 shares of our common stock pursuant to the exercises.
+On June 30, 2022 and December 30, 2022, participants in our 2019 ESPP completed purchase periods pursuant to which we issued 75,000 shares and 80,000 shares of our registered common stock and received proceeds of \$56,100 and \$7,000, respectively.
+On June 30, 2021 and December 31, 2021, participants in our 2019 ESPP completed purchase periods shares of our common stock and received proceeds of \$31,600 and \$67,800, respectively.